SHADES OF GREEN & EVERYTHING IN BETWEEN

 - If you add ENOUGH gray to your cool green, you’ll get a shade of GRAY with a green-blue undertone.

-- Cool green paint colours offer balance to rooms with warm southern or afternoon western sunshine.
+- Cool green paint colors balance rooms with warm southern or afternoon western sunshine.

 Benjamin Moore Dark Pewter – a GORGEOUS green-blue blend.

-Short of hitting the primary end of things, it can be hard to land on a green-green; you know, one that doesn’t lean obviously warm or cool.
+Short of hitting the primary end of things, it can be hard to land on a green-green, you know, one that doesn’t lean obviously warm or cool.
 And really, I can’t say that many people are looking for THAT green.
-In fact, most of my E-design clients have a clear idea of which green they love and it’s often a definitive preference for WARM green or COOL green.
+In fact, most of my E-design clients clearly know which green they love, and it’s often a definitive preference for WARM green or COOL green.
 Taking this a bit further, they also love green as an UNDERTONE in cool or slightly warm neutrals.

 Let’s take a look at Sherwin Williams Liveable Green, a green that’s about as close as we get to a TRUE green with a neutral base…

 Notice that it looks just a TOUCH cool in the above light (natural light).

 Now take a look at the same paint color with the light fixture on…

 While this isn’t a shift in NATURAL light, the warmth of the bulbs (likely around 3000K) changes how Liveable Green looks, making it look WARMER than it does in the room’s natural light!

 PAYING ATTENTION TO YOUR HOME’S INTERIOR FINISHES